MarkHofstetter/RT-Extension-BounceEmail/README.md

 # NAME

-T-Extension-BounceEmail - Add the ability to Bounce Emails
+RT-Extension-BounceEmail - Add the ability to Bounce Emails

 # DESCRIPTION